by: Mark Ediger

 And this was no coincidence: high drug prices are not always a purposeful offense to patients, but rather a carefully researched, multi-factorial decision.
 For one, pharmaco-economical analyses are employed prior to every drug launch to determine an appropriate price, and the drug must come out on top in terms of healthcare savings.
 In other words, it must improve on the status quo.
 It was this type of analysis that ensured Alexion Pharmaceuticals that they would have payers for Soliris after its launch.

 It is rare that this distinction is understood.
 In the case of Gilead’s drug, however, the improvements are clear.
 Sovaldi is a breakthrough drug in every sense of the word.
 Unlike previous Hep C therapies, Sovaldi is a cure.
 Prior to the release of Sovaldi, doctors were hesitant to prescribe the existing Hep C therapies due to their low efficacy, low cure rate, and high toxicity.
 With the approval of Sovaldi, patients are given a highly efficient cure, and payers are awarded with overall lower healthcare costs.
 Just like Soliris, Sovaldi eliminates millions of healthcare dollars annually, here in the form of liver transplant surgeries and liver cancer treatments.
 Shouldn’t a drug that disruptive be priced accordingly?
+Ultimately, it is undeniable that treating viruses and cancers can be incredibly expensive.
+That being said, you can learn more about organizations that help cancer patients financially by doing some research online.

 This is not to say this system cannot be abused, however.
 One potential example here is the recent purchase of the drug Thiola by Retrophin.
 Once again a treatment for an orphan (kidney) disorder, Thiola may have fewer than 500 patients worldwide.
 Previously available for $4,000 per year from San Antonio-based Mission Pharmacal, Retrophin plans to increase the price to over $100,000 annually.
 Unlike Sovaldi, Thiola is not a cure and is not a novel drug – it has been available in its current form for decades, and treatment must continue throughout a patient’s life.
 Thus, in addition to performing no costly R&D activities on this drug, Retrophin currently has no competition in the marketplace, and the market will assume no healthcare savings for this disease.